 - Campus-wide advocacy for Indigenous student well-being

-NDGNS (In-dig-en-ous): Network for Development & Growth of Indigenous Scholars at UW-Madison:
+Network for Development & Growth of Indigenous Scholars (NDGNS) program, which includes:

 "The University of Wisconsin-Madison occupies ancestral Ho-Chunk land, a place their nation has called Teejop (day-JOPE) since time immemorial.